 - post-polio syndrome

-Oropharyngeal dysphagia can also be caused by cancer of the esophagus or by an obstruction in the upper throat or pharynx or pharyngeal pouches that collect food.
+Oropharyngeal dysphagia can also be caused by esophageal cancer and head or neck cancer.
+It may be caused by an obstruction in the upper throat, pharynx, or pharyngeal pouches that collect food.

-If you think you may have swallowing difficulty, there are certain symptoms that may be present along with difficulty swallowing.
+If you think you may have dysphagia, there are certain symptoms that may be present along with difficulty swallowing.

 - a hoarse voice